 Levelling up your workforce isn’t all about gamification

 It is widely regarded as the latest innovation in the field, yet in truth it’s a technique that has been used to help engage learners and improve performance for centuries.

 The NHS now uses simulations for nurses and doctors, where they get points for their performance.
 This not only allows them to practice in a safe environment before exposure to real-life situations, but the points system also provides feedback on their performance and friendly competition with peers.
-In the corporate context, many organisations run team building events where gentle rivalry is actively encouraged to help staff learn principles of collaboration and leadership.
+In a corporate context many organisations run team building events where gentle rivalry is actively encouraged to help staff learn principles of collaboration and leadership.

-Is Gamification the future?
+Is gamification the future?

 To gamify or not to gamify?

-Tips to make gamification more impactful in L&D
+How to make gamification more impactful in L&D

-- Make it relevant – as with any form of learning, it needs to be relevant to have an impact.
+As with any form of learning, it needs to be relevant to have an impact.
 Whether it’s an online game or an internal competition amongst colleagues, it’s important that not only is the content relevant, but that any rewards or incentives are too.

 If you are going to implement gamification in your learning, make sure you do it well, and also make sure it will be something that adds value to the experience of your learners.
 Don’t get absorbed in the hype; decide from a strategic point of view whether it will offer your staff anything, find a way to make it relevant and useable, and use it to compliment your wider L&D offering.